 Our alumni have attended some of the nation’s top law schools.
 Graduates include:

 Law schools often want students with diverse personal and academic backgrounds.
 For that reason, students with any major are eligible to apply to law school.
-We offer a wide range of courses that strengthen your writing, reasoning, communication and analytical skills and prepare you for the Law School Admission Test (LSAT).
+UNT offers a wide range of courses that strengthen your writing, reasoning, communication and analytical skills to prepare you for the Law School Admission Test (LSAT).

 Several courses provide a deep understanding of certain types and aspects of law.
 For example, you can take courses on the American legal system, constitutional law, the U.S. Supreme Court and international law through the political science department.
-Our College of Business teaches courses on business law and international transactions.
+The College of Business teaches courses on business law and international transactions.
 Courses in the criminal justice department cover most areas of criminal law.
-In addition, many majors include courses exploring the law as it relates to a student’s major.

 The Office of Pre-Law Advising provides guidance as you progress through your course work and the application process.
 Individual and group advising sessions are offered, as well as workshops to assist you with the decision-making and application processes for law school.

-Law school applications are generally filed during the fall semester of the year before you intend to enroll in law school.
-As a result, the LSAT should be taken the June before your senior year or the October or December of your senior year.
+Applications are generally filed during the fall semester the year before you intend to enroll in law school.
+As a result, the LSAT should be taken in June before your senior year or in October or December of your senior year.
 High LSAT scores are the most important component for getting into a top law school.